 Ironically, it is the existence of these challenges that has created the best hope for the future.
 The debate over climate change and the response has been dominated by scientists and by the UN Framework Convention on Climate Change (FCCC); some commercial and political interests attempted to sideline the issue, claiming that climate change was not happening, but although they caused some investment in renewable energy to be delayed, ultimately their effect has been marginal.
 Only a global response by governments can deal with the problems we face.
 This is undoubtedly the most important work the United Nations has ever done.
 The serious nature of the threats has forced the governments of the world to act together.
 Undoubtedly there will be some who will backslide, ignoring their obligations for short term economic gain, or folly, there are still politicians who believe that they can gain by denying the urgency of the problem, but the changes now underway are inevitable.
 Attempts to deny what is happening will in fact only serve to focus more attention on the realities of the situation.

-The key drivers of change will be the need to severely restrict carbon emissions (and I don’t think that any one country can now derail this process) in order to avoid a feedback loop and accelerating climate change, and the replacement of the “growth” economic model with a sustainable model, which of necessity must focus on stability and the reduction of economic inequality.
+The key drivers of change will be the need to severely restrict carbon emissions (and I don’t think that the United States, or any other country, can now derail this process) in order to avoid a feedback loop and accelerating climate change, and the replacement of the “growth” economic model with a sustainable model, which of necessity must focus on stability and the reduction of economic inequality.
 Traditional capitalism will be transmuted into a new form, investment will be needed, but within the internationally agreed framework of the COP agreements.
 We are facing a planet-wide threat to our survival, a war-time situation.
 It is interesting to speculate on how this process may take place, we can see the elements, the emergent technologies, growing public awareness of the threats, the obvious impact of climate change, the growth of the sharing and public domain economies.
 We have no choice but to change.
 Profound change is not a political issue, a difference of philosophy, capitalism versus socialism; it is now a matter of survival, of the necessity of maintaining our world.

 We are at the end of a long cycle, a Super-Kondratieff wave.
 If we can avoid roasting our civilization with out-of-control climate change, a whole new world awaits us.
 The path will inevitably be rocky, tragic for many, and our old certainties will be cast away.
-There are two other things that it is worth reflecting on, firstly, our history is littered with the gravestones of dead civilizations, from the Mayan, the Roman, Ancient Egypt, and long lost empires and rulers, whose names have almost vanished, like Shelley’s Ozymandias.
+There are two other things that it is worth reflecting on, firstly, our history is littered with the gravestones of dead civilizations, from the Mayan, the Roman, Ancient Egypt, and long-lost empires and rulers, whose names have almost vanished, like Shelley’s Ozymandias.
 Secondly, we live today in the first truly global human civilization, linked by the instantaneous communication of the Internet and using English as its lingua franca.
 As a result, there has been an exponential increase of scientific knowledge and near universal access to this research.
 If our current civilization fragments we will lose access to this vast store of knowledge, and destroy the institutions which continue to create new knowledge and understanding.
 If our civilization is to survive it must ultimately be, not about wealth, about parades of gaudy consumption, or ostentatious displays of military might, but about a deeper understanding of our environment and our place in the cosmos.
 Only by increasing our awareness and understanding can humanity endure.

 It is far from clear how this will play out on a global level.
 It is claimed that Neils Bohr said, “Prediction is very difficult, especially about the future”.
 The purpose of this book is not to predict the future, nor to unduly alarm the reader; it is to point out the forces that are now being brought to bear on our planet and our species, and to identify key issues.
+We can deal with the crisis that we face if each of us is aware and makes the correct decisions, and the purpose of this book is to develop awareness of the problems, by giving the facts, not by preaching, or haranguing the reader.

 If we are honest we can see that the current economic system has become unsustainable, despite all the efforts applied by governments and international organisations like the IMF and the World Bank.
 Uniquely, the primary impetus for change is not the impact of new developments in technology, but the urgent need to address the problem of climate change, by drastically reducing carbon dioxide emissions.
 The state of the global economic system is a matter for grave concern.
 Global debt (excluding derivatives) in 2015 was $175 trillion, or 225% of global GDP, and total amount of outstanding derivative contracts was $550 trillion.
 The Eurozone has become dysfunctional with Italy, Portugal and Greece unable to support their liabilities, weak banks, and massive trade imbalances between the southern and northern Eurozone countries.
 Ultra-low, or negative, interest rates distorted markets, undermined pension funds, and removed the incentive to save; by July 2016 $10 trillion was held in bonds carrying negative interest rates – cash in a shopping bag was a better investment.
 Global growth was flat, and government income fell steeply in many countries, as the value of commodities plummeted.